davecoulter/YSE_PZ/docs/install.rst

   GRANT ALL PRIVILEGES ON *.* TO 'explorer'@'localhost' WITH GRANT OPTION;

 Finally, exit out of mysql and load the database using the existing YSE_PZ database file that someone hopefully sent you.
-For the DB backup taken on Nov.
-4th, that command would be::
+For the public DB taken on Oct.
+18th, 2020, that command would be::

-  mysql -u root -p YSE < 20191104_YSE.sql
+  mysql -u root -p YSE < YSE_db_public_20201018.sql

-If this fails with a collation error, you might have to open up the file and replace :code:`utf8mb4_0900_ai_ci` with :code:`utf8mb4_unicode_ci`.
+If this fails with a collation error, you might have to open up the file and replace :code:`utf8mb4_0900_ai_ci` with :code:`utf8mb4_unicode_ci` or vice versa.

 Installing the YSE_PZ Code
 ==========================